Dexter2772/data-analysis-lab/README.md

 ## Modeling/Algorithms ##
 I used the JavaScript library D3.js to upload a CSV file and then made it into a bar graph.
 This graphs shows the population of each county in Hawaii.

+## Automation / Computation ##
+I used functions from D3.js to parse the CSV file, and turn it into data I could manipulate and turn into a bar graph.
+The bar graph I created compares the population of each county in Hawaii.